IamAdedo/Learn2Earn/README.md

 ## 💬 Frequently Asked Questions (FAQs)

 **Q: Do I need a computer science degree or programming background to pass the game?** \
-**A** No. The entrance games require no writing of code or understanding of syntax.
+**A **::   No. The entrance games require no writing of code or understanding of syntax.
 They are designed to test your memory, capacity for pattern recognition, and processing efficiency.

 <br>

 **Q: How can the fellowship be completely free while paying stipends?** \
-**A** The program operates on a highly scalable, sustainable talent agency model.
+**A **::   The program operates on a highly scalable, sustainable talent agency model.
 By running a lean operational team on campus and integrating directly with global enterprises through *Talent Nation*, the costs are fully recovered through post-graduation engineering partnerships.

 <br>

 **Q: What happens if someone fails the Piscine selection camp?** \
-**A** The Piscine is a high-volume trial; candidates who do not secure a spot in the core fellowship still leave with an intense 4 weeks of foundational programming exposure and a baseline understanding of digital engineering pipelines.
+**A **::   The Piscine is a high-volume trial; candidates who do not secure a spot in the core fellowship still leave with an intense 4 weeks of foundational programming exposure and a baseline understanding of digital engineering pipelines.

 <br>

 **Q: Do I need to know AI before joining?** \
-**A** No. We build AI engineers from scratch.
+**A **::   No. We build AI engineers from scratch.
 If you have the logic and the grit, we provide the AI-native environment to help you master the craft.

 <br>

 **Q: Why the focus on AI?** \
-**A** AI is the most significant technological shift since the internet.
+**A **::   AI is the most significant technological shift since the internet.
 To be competitive in the global job market, you must be more than a coder; you must be an AI-native engineer. \
 We would get you ready for that future starting today.

 <br>

 **Q: How do I join Learn2Earn?** \
-**A** Start by playing our free, fun online selection game — it tests your logic, memory, and problem-solving skills. \
+**A **::   Start by playing our free, fun online selection game — it tests your logic, memory, and problem-solving skills. \
 If you pass, you'll be invited to join the Trials — a 30-day, in-person coding bootcamp that challenges your grit, collaboration, and learning ability. \
 Only top performers from the Trials are admitted into the full Learn2Earn program.
 Think you've got what it takes?
 [Play the game](https://auth.learn2earn.ng/register).

 <br>

 **Q: Is there an enrolment or application fee?** \
-**A** No — there are no fees at all.
+**A **::   No — there are no fees at all.
 The selection game, the training programme, and the job placement are completely free to you. \
 Instead of paying tuition upfront, you repay the cost of your free education by joining our global talent agency after graduation, where you'll work on exciting international tech projects for a minimum period of 2 years. \
 It's your chance to gain real-world experience, earn a salary, and give back.

 <br>

 **Q: How does the selection process work?** \
-**A** It starts with our online selection game — a free, fun challenge designed to test your logic, memory, and problem-solving skills. \
+**A **::   It starts with our online selection game — a free, fun challenge designed to test your logic, memory, and problem-solving skills. \
 If you perform well, you'll be invited to the Trials — a 30-day, in-person coding bootcamp held at one of our campuses. \
 The Trials are intense, collaborative, and immersive.
 You don't need any tech background — just grit, curiosity, and the ability to learn fast.
 You'll work on real coding challenges in a peer-to-peer environment that mimics real-world problem solving. \
 Only the top performers from the Trials are selected to join the full Learn2Earn program.
 Think of it as your audition for a life-changing opportunity. \